jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 This is why I said before that you should almost always prefer using the strict equality operators `===` and `!==`.
 The regular equality operators `==` and `!=` will coerce types to try to make the operation work.

-The strict equality operators compare values **and** types, and so will work the way you probably expect it to work.
+The strict equality operators compare values **and** types, and so will work the way you probably expect.

 Type coercion is another one of those features that was added to the language in the beginning that many programmers wish we could get rid of.
 It's a common source of bugs (mistakes) in code, and they can be pretty hard to track down and fix sometimes.